HeshanKarunaratne/notes/README.md

     38 .
 What is PlatformTransactionManager?
     - PlatformTransactionManager is an interface that extends TransactionManager
-    - It enables @Transactional annotation which does commit in case of success, and rollback in case of exception/failure
+    - It coordinates the beginning, committing, or rolling back of transactions, ensuring data integrity and consistency in database operations

     39 .
 Difference between findById() and getOne()?
-    - If data is not found in findById() method then it will return null, means it return Optional<T> class
+    - If data is not found in findById() will return null, means it return Optional<T> class
-    - If data is not found in getOne() method then it will throw an exception called EntityNotFoundException
+    - If data is not found in getOne() will throw an exception called EntityNotFoundException

     40 .
 What is the usage of Dialect?
-    - Dialect is a class defined in JPA
     - It generates SQLs at runtime based on our operations
     - If we move from one Database to another database we need to update database dialect property in application.properties